-In the eastern states fracking has caused huge controversy.
+In the eastern states, fracking has caused huge controversy.
 Social movements opposing fracking have unified people of all ages and backgrounds across the political spectrum.
 This has achieved some real wins, with projects being stopped and even bans on the whole industry.
 But these wins don't come easily.

 In South Australia, we are now facing the threat of industrial gasfields across our state.
-Despite the gas industry being a minimal contributor to SA’s jobs or economy, the state government has been pushing hard to open up unconventional gas resources, even paying companies to explore for gas in some of our most beautiful and productive landscapes.
+Despite the gas industry is a minimal contributor to SA’s jobs or economy, the state government has been pushing hard to open up gas resources, even paying companies to explore for gas in some of our most beautiful and productive landscapes.
 The South East is now covered by exploration licences.

 In SA we've got far better options.
 We are already getting half of our energy from renewables, and this will increase rapidly with planned new large scale batteries and one of the world's biggest solar thermal power plants that will store energy for hours after the sun has set.

-We don't need a new unconventional gas industry that will risk our state’s foodbowl, our water supplies, our spectacular landscapes and even our own health.
+We don't need a new gas industry that will risk our state’s foodbowl, our water supplies, our spectacular landscapes and even our own health.

 Follow Conservation SA member group Limestone Coast Protection Alliance on Facebook